Tapico/tapico-turborepo-remote-cache/README.md

 ```bash
 ./tapico-turborepo-remote-cache --kind="s3" --s3.endpoint="http://127.0.0.1:9000" --s3.accessKeyId="minio" --s3.secretKey="miniosecretkey" --s3.region="eu-west-1" --turbo-token="your-turbo-token"
 ```

 *Note*: The above example can be used to test against the Minio instance of the `docker-compose.yml` file found in the `dev`-directory.

 At this time the server doesn't support running over HTTPS, you might want to consider using a load balancer to expose the server over HTTPS to the internet.

 You can download [binaries](https://github.com/Tapico/tapico-turborepo-remote-cache/releases) of the applications via the Releases page, and pre-build docker images are available in the [`tapico-turborepo-remote-cache` section in Packages](https://github.com/orgs/Tapico/packages/container/package/tapico-turborepo-remote-cache) section.

+## Example

+An example is available that demonstrate how to use the the Turbo remote cache server together with the [Amazon S3 compatible object atorage Minio](https://min.io) using
+Docker Compose, the example can be found in [examples/with-docker-compose](https://github.com/Tapico/tapico-turborepo-remote-cache/tree/main/examples/with-docker-compose).

 ### Configuration